cachewerk/relay-docs/docs/1.x/connections.md

 $redis->auth('secret');
 ```

-Relay additionally does connection pooling and __shares socket connections__ to Redis within the same worker process when possible.

 ## Authentication

-Given that all of Relay’s connections are persistent, it has to store passwords in memory.
+Given that all of Relay’s connections are persistent, it has to store Redis credentials in memory.
 To protect against side-channel attacks, all secrets are encrypted with the [XTEA block cipher](https://en.wikipedia.org/wiki/XTEA), and decoded only when needed for authentication/re-authentication.

 To authenticate, use the `auth()` method: